Skip to main content

 inner sleeve

 Man, those first two cuts are just brilliant.
-As the album moved into the deeper cuts the energy didn't subside, the band easily blending traditional elements with a sprinkling of gospel and gold old fashioned rock and roll energy.
-The first side closes out with "If You Go" a song I'd forgotten but as it unfolded I was transported back in time, and was transfixed.
+As the album moved into the deeper cuts, the energy didn't subside, the band easily blending traditional elements with a sprinkling of gospel and good old-fashioned rock and roll energy.
+The first side closes out with "If You Go," a song I'd forgotten, but as it unfolded I was transported back in time and was transfixed.
 I remembered being moved by this song, and was flabbergasted (come on, how much fun is that word?
-I may try to squeeze in flummoxed somewhere ... be forewarned) that it wasn't more ingrained in my memory.
+I may try to squeeze in flummoxed somewhere... be forewarned) that it wasn't more ingrained in my memory.

 The reality is those two songs created momentum that propelled me through the album, but that initial push was so memorable it overshadowed the rest.
-However, listening to this now, I mean really listening ... this is really quite extraordinary and the level of maturity in the songwriting belies the age of the performers.
-I only say that because the guys in the band are maybe a year or two younger than me, and back then I fancied myself as a musician of sorts, but really I was creating refrigerator art ... this was art.
+However, listening to this now - I mean really listening - this is quite extraordinary, and the level of maturity in the songwriting belies the age of the performers.
+I only say that because the guys in the band are maybe a year or two younger than me, and back then I fancied myself a musician of sorts, but really I was creating refrigerator art... this was art.

 band credits

-This an album that needs to be played as piece, as it is a journey.
-The songs have also aged incredibly well and the crisp production and instrumentation is organic and feels as fresh now as it did them.
+This is an album that needs to be played as a piece, as it is a journey.
+The songs have also aged incredibly well, and the crisp production and instrumentation are organic and feel as fresh now as they did then.

-The band was built around vocalist and keyboard player Liam O Maonlaí and guitarist Fiachna O Braonain.
+The band was built around vocalist and keyboard player Liam O Maonlai and guitarist Fiachna O Braonain.
 Peter O'Toole played bass and guitar, and Jerry Fehily was on drums.
-Leo Barnes played the sax.
+Leo Barnes played sax.

-For me this was really my only exposure to the band until I found a copy of The Platinum Collection (released in 2006), but I honestly didn't spent a lot of time letting that one sink in.
-I just wanted that one two punch.
+For me this was really my only exposure to the band until I found a copy of The Platinum Collection (released in 2006), but I honestly didn't spend a lot of time letting that one sink in.
+I just wanted that one-two punch.

 back cover